-This selection of Phuket Tips and FAQs seeks to answer all of those niggling questions that arise when it comes to booking your first holiday in a new destination.
-Our list also includes the stuff that’s good to know but might not have considered when it comes to packing or planning.
-In most cases, you’ll find more detailed information on each topic explained on our website, but this is the place where you’ll find all the basics and essentials in one convenient place.
+This section of Phuket Tips and FAQs seeks to answer those niggling questions that arise when it comes to booking your first holiday in a new destination.
+Our list also includes some good-to-know things that you might not have considered when it comes to packing or planning.

-For the most part, Thailand is a safe, modern country, particularly around the popular tourist destinations like Phuket.
-Tourist-related services are conveniently placed throughout the island and there are relatively few unusual regulations to be mindful of or issues to be concerned about.
-However, it is always best to be prepared and fully-informed, so take a look at these answers to frequently asked questions and see if there’s anything you’ve missed.
+Phuket is a relatively safe and modern island, particularly around its popular tourist areas like Patong and Old Town.
+There are relatively few unusual regulations to be mindful of, but it's always best to be prepared and fully informed.
+Have a look at our answers to frequently asked questions about Phuket and see if there’s anything you’ve missed.

 - Phuket FantaSea Cultural Theme Park